 With millions of active and engaged users, web traffic referrals, and shareable content, social sites have evolved into viable business platforms.
-In fact, a report from Accenture anticipates that social commerce will grow at triple the rate than traditional eCommerce.
-What’s more, eMarketer forecasts that social commerce sales will total over $56 billion in 2023.
+In fact, a report from Accenture anticipates that social commerce will grow at triple the rate of traditional eCommerce.
+What’s more, social commerce sales will total over $86.7 billion in 2024.

 In the past few years, Snapchat and Instagram have allowed influencers to create shoppable content, while TikTok has partnered with Shopify to unveil its new in-app shopping feature.
 To optimize social commerce, identify your brand’s strongest platforms and use native analytics to personalize your audience interactions.
 Partnering with an influencer would be a great start as well.

 The AR market is flourishing within the metaverse.
 It not only offers a unique shopping experience for consumers but also reduces the risk of misleading sales.

 Many home and fashion brands have integrated AR technologies to promote their products.
 IKEA, for example, allows users to test its product in real-time using realistically looking and true-to-scale 3D products.
 AR platform Spark AR Studio can help you create a similar immersive experience in your shop without hacking a single code.

 According to eCommerce trend predictions, omnichannel will once again be one of the biggest trends in 2024.
 Omnichannel essentially unites all engagement efforts under one strategy to provide a seamless customer experience.
 So, whether it’s on social media, their website, or offline stores, marketers don’t risk alienating potential customers and losing conversions.

 One brand that has mastered the omnichannel experience is Disney.
 It engages customers on its mobile app, website, and MagicBands so that they can conveniently book tickets and hotels without standing in a queue.